-IT WAS NICE DAY, IF BRISK.
+IT WAS NICE DAY, if a bit brisk.
 Most folks were wearing sweaters or jackets.
 Not me: I was standing in Half-Price Books in a black long-sleeve shirt.
 Looking idly ahead.
 I had stepped aside in the aisle to allow a few customers who were entering the store to move past me.

 The last customer in line was a pretty blonde.
 She saw me standing there, unmoving, unsmiling—and the latter is so normal for the store employees that I sometimes think that smiling is reason for termination—that she made a normal assumption.